- Of Counsel

-Ms. Caldeira has extensive experience in a wide variety of family law issues and has focused her practice in family law since 1999, after she clerked for the Honorable Justice Neil L. Lynch of the Massachusetts Supreme Judicial Court.
-Ms. Caldeira also focuses her practice on appellate law and has co-authored the 2nd Edition of Appellate Procedure of the Massachusetts Practice Series.
-She also taught Family Law as an adjunct professor at New England School of Law and continues to lecture and chair numerous Massachusetts Continuing Legal Education Seminars.
+In addition to her litigation experience, Attorney Caldeira also focuses her practice on appellate law.
+In addition to having served as a Supreme Judicial Law Clerk for Associate Justice Neil Lynch from 1998-1999, Attorney Caldeira co-authored the 2nd edition of Appellate Procedure of the Massachusetts Practice Series.
+Attorney Caldeira has also taught Family Law as an adjunct professor at New England School of Law.
+She continues to lecture and chair numerous Massachusetts Continuing Legal Education Seminars.

 - Massachusetts, 1998

 - U.S. Court of Appeals 1st Circuit, 2000

 - Honors: cum laude